How to Plait Your Own Hair: Step-by-Step Guide for Beginners

 For French/Dutch braids:

-6. Secure The End
+6. Lock The End

-7. Adjust And Finish
+7. Tweak and Finish

 Common Mistakes And How To Avoid Them